silnrsi/wstr/src/content/docs/topics/fonts/evaluating-fonts.md

 ### Uniqueness

-No two different sequences that are not officially canonically equivalent should render to the same correct visual representation.
-For example if two non-interacting diacritics are stored in different orders then they should not render the same, unless Unicode says those sequences are canonically equivalent.
-Generally one of the sequences should look different in some way, for example with the insertion of a dotted circle.

-It is not a problem if two sequences render to the same visual representation if that visual form is indicating some kind of error or fault in the sequence.
+No two different sequences should look the same.
+If they do, the user may use one over the other and their data will contain both sequences for storing the same content.
+This is a problem for searching because one string will find one but not the other.
+So we need different strings to look different so that users can see the difference.
+There are some exceptions to that rule.

+- When the strings are canonically equivalent.
+Since canonically equivalent sequences are required to behave the same, they should look the same.
+- When the string is considered erroneous, e.g. a diacritic follows the wrong kind of base.
+Different strings may look erroneous in the same way.
+The important thing is that they look erroneous, e.g. by inserting a dotted circle.